go-goyave/goyave/docs_src/src/guide/basics/validation.md

 }
 ```

-If you are supporting multiple languages, don't forget to add this to your other `rules.json` files too.

 ::: tip
+- If you are supporting multiple languages, don't forget to add this to your other `rules.json` files too.
-Learn more about validation rules messages in the [Localization documentation](../advanced/localization.html#rules).
+- Learn more about validation rules messages in the [Localization documentation](../advanced/localization.html#rules).
+- The `:field` part of the message is a [placeholder](#placeholders).
 :::

 #### validation.GetFieldType

 <p><Badge text="Since v2.0.0"/></p>

-returns the non-technical type of the given `value` interface.
+Returns the non-technical type of the given `value` interface.
 This is used by validation rules to know if the input data is a candidate
 for validation or not and is especially useful for type-dependent rules.
 - `numeric` if the value is an int, uint or a float